Docs + Guides

 Maintain tenant-aware logs for workflow approvals and regulated outputs.

-Curated operation groups published for external-safe reference.
-Full endpoint surface remains internal.
+Curated operation groups for internal reference.
+Full endpoint surface available via internal API explorer.

 | Group | Operations | Status |